nlkinlock/Rminicourse/index.md

 - <b>.csv</b> (comma separated values) files are often the preferred format to import into R.

-- Before we do that, we will need to look at concept of your <b>working directory</b>.
+- Before we do that, we will need to consider <b>working directories</b>.

 ---